 Taupe is another neutral color that could benefit certain areas of the house while negatively affecting others.
 Neutral colors like taupe could decrease a home’s value by 10% if found in the kitchen or dining room.
 However, if it’s used on the exterior or in the living room, it could increase the value of your home by about $3,750.
 So, choosing colors correctly is crucial.

 Another color that could be seen negatively is light blue.
 While light blue can be soothing in relaxing areas such as the bathroom, it’s considered somber when used in busier areas, such as dining rooms and living rooms.
 Deep blue is acceptable in bedrooms though because it provides a relaxing tone that can improve sleep.

 One color that’s particularly confusing is yellow.
 Some sources say that a light yellow gives a home an upbeat and beachy vibe, but others state that a bright yellow house could be too energizing or hard on the eyes.
 If you feel yellow is needed in your home, it’s better to keep it inside because a house with a bright yellow exterior could cost you $4,575!

-Every buyer will have a different opinion when it comes to the color of your home, but in general, these color suggestions should be able to help you make an educated decision.
+Every buyer will have a different opinion when it comes to the color of your home, but in general, these interior and exterior house painting color suggestions should be able to help you make an educated decision.
 Instead of simply choosing the colors that you like best, choose them based on what’s trending.